-Coreopsis leavenworthii is an annual or short-lived perennial plant, up to 28 inches (70 cm) tall, with yellow flower heads that sometimes have reddish-brown blotches at the base of the ray florets.
-Leaves are pinnate to bipinnately-compound.
-It blooms year-round, with the heaviest blooming during May, June, and July.
+Coreopsis leavenworthii is an annual or short-lived perennial plant with yellow flower heads that sometimes have reddish-brown blotches at the base of the ray florets.
+It grows up to 28 inches (70 cm) tall.
+Leaves are pinnate to bipinnately compound.
+The plant blooms year-round, with the heaviest blooming during May, June, and July.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).

 How to Grow and Care